Microsoft PixelSense: Applications development

 Microsoft provides the free Microsoft Surface 2.0 Software Development Kit (SDK) for developers to create NUI touch applications for devices with PixelSense and Windows 7 touch PCs.

-Applications for PixelSense can be written in Windows Presentation Foundation or XNA.
+Applications for PixelSense can be written in Windows Presentation Foundation (WPF) or Microsoft XNA.
 The development process is much like normal Windows 7 development, but custom WPF controls had to be created due to the unique interface of the system.
-Developers already proficient in WPF can utilize the SDK to write applications for PixelSense for deployments for the large hotels, casinos, and restaurants.
+Developers already proficient in WPF can utilize the software development kit (SDK) to write applications for PixelSense for deployments for the large hotels, casinos, and restaurants.

 Related Microsoft research projects

 Microsoft Research has published information about a related technology dubbed SecondLight.
 Still in the research phase, this project augments secondary images onto physical objects on or above the main display.